elixir-ecto/ecto/README.md

 end
 ```

 This comes with the extra benefit that queries in Ecto provide many direct functions to the database.
 Furthermore, Ecto queries are also composable and type-safe.
-You can find more info it and the supported keywords in the `Ecto.Query` module.
+You can find more on queries and the supported keywords in the `Ecto.Query` module.

 With this, we finish our introduction.
 The next section goes into more details on other Ecto features, like generators, associations and more.